B.A. in German

 Teaching licensure candidates must also complete a Minor in Education.

 Kaffeestunde (German Coffee Hour)

 The department and the German faculty sponsor a German coffee hour (Kaffeestunde).
 Held weekly during regular semesters, Kaffeestunde is open to students of German at all levels, as well as friends of the German program.
-At least one faculty member and one graduate student will be present for chat and conversation practice.
+Refreshments are offered free of charge and at least one faculty member and one graduate student will be present for chat and conversation practice.
 German goodies are frequently served.

-Through the University's Center for Global Education, students may participate in an exchange program with the Technical University of Dresden or the University of Leipzig.
+Through the University's Office of Global Education, students may participate in an exchange program with the Technical University of Dresden or the University of Leipzig.